© Pan Deï Palais

 Of the few hotels to remain open, the stunning La Bastide de Saint Tropez hotel, set in a lush garden, will make you forget that it's the winter.
 Another luxury option is the boutique Pan Deï Palais Hotel, in the heart of St Tropez with bedrooms and suites decorated in an eclectic style.
 Villa Cosy, which is open during the weekends in the winter, has 10 bedrooms and three suites situated around a heated swimming pool in a quieter, more residential part of town.

 B Lodge only closes from mid-January to the end of February and offers an affordable option in the centre of the village with stylish bedrooms and a lively bar.
-A little further away (9km) is Shangtasia Luxury Art Room guest house.
-This is a California-style villa near Grimaud where the owner Philippe Shangti (a renowned artist and photographer) has created four bedrooms, decorated and designed in his own artful manner.
-Well worth a look!

 Where (and what) to eat

-If the sun’s out, head down to Plage des Jumeaux on famous Pampelonne Beach.
-While most of the beach clubs close for the winter, this sophisticated little place stays open for lunch year-round and is a truly wonderful place to take in the sea views.
-For a Michelin-starred dining experience, the L'Olivier at the Bastide de Saint Tropez will be open for dinner some days per week.
+If the sun’s out, head down to the famous Pampelonne Beach.
+Whilst most of the beach clubs close for the winter, it is a truly wonderful place to take in the sea views.

-While in town, don’t forget to try the famous Tarte Tropezienne, a lightly orange-scented brioche filled with cream, or the pissaladiere, a soft pizza-bread topped with caramelized onions, olives and anchovies.
+While in town, don’t forget to try the famous Tarte Tropezienne, a lightly orange-scented brioche filled with cream, or the pissaladiere, a soft pizza-bread topped with caramelised onions, olives and anchovies.
 Saint Tropez was once famous for its anchovies so be sure to try the anchoïade dip, and the seafood bouillabaisse is a speciality too.
-The restaurants down by the old port specialise in fish dishes and are likely to be open during the low season months.

 What to do